Shop Now: On-Store Troubleshooting

 Clicking "Inspect" on a checkout button.

-5. Check that the ID or Class highlighted in the Inspector Tool exactly matches the attach value in your store’s code.
+5. Check that the checkout button's ID or Class highlighted in the Inspector Tool exactly matches the attach value in the store’s code.

 Finding the checkout button Class in the Inspector Tool.

-Important: Even when using the appropriate attach value, you may not have placed the appropriate character before it.
-A hash (#) should always proceed an ID, and a period (.) should always proceed a Class.
+Important: Along with using the appropriate attach value, be sure to place the correct character before it.
+A hash (#) must always proceed an ID, and a period (.) must always proceed a Class.

 Below is an example of an attach value matching the checkout button ID: